ROKS Cheonan sinking: North Korea

 On 21 May 2010, North Korea offered to send their own investigative team to review the evidence compiled by South Korea, and the Hankyoreh quoted Kim Yeon-chul, professor of unification studies at Inje University, commenting on the offer: "It is unprecedented in the history of inter-Korean relations for North Korea to propose sending an investigation team in response to an issue that has been deemed a 'military provocation by North Korea,'"and thus "The Cheonan situation has entered a new phase."

-North Korea also warned of a wide range of hostile reactions to any move by South Korea to hold it accountable for the sinking.
+According to the New Zealand based news website, Stuff, North Korea also warned of a wide range of hostile reactions to any move by South Korea to hold it accountable for the sinking.

 If the South puppet group comes out with 'response' and 'retaliation', we will respond strongly with ruthless punishment including the total shutdown of North-South ties, abrogation of the North-South agreement on non-aggression and abolition of all North-South cooperation projects.

 On 24 May, new reports indicated Kim Jong-il had ordered the armed forces of North Korea to be ready for combat a week before.
-The next day, North Korea released a list of measures that it will take in response to South Korea's sanctions.
+North Korea released a list of measures that it will take in response to South Korea's sanctions.
 This would include the cutting of all ties and communications, except for the Kaesong industrial complex.
 They would revert to a wartime footing in regard to South Korea and disallow any South Korean ships or aircraft to enter the territory of North Korea.

 On 27 May, North Korea announced that it would scrap an agreement aimed at preventing accidental naval clashes with South Korea.
 It also announced that any South Korean vessel found crossing the disputed maritime border would be immediately attacked.